General notes: APA (7th ed., 2020) citation guide

 • [NEW] Do not include the name or URL of a database from most academic research databases in the reference list.
 Some examples include: PsycINFO, Academic Search Premier, Ebscohost databases, Google Scholar, MEDLINE, Nexis Uni, Proquest* databases, etc..

-• Exceptions are those works that are found only in a particular database (e.g., Cochrane Database of Systemic Reviews, JSTOR primary sources, *Proquest Dissertations and Theses Abstracts and Index).
+• Exceptions are those works of limited circulation that are found only in a particular database OR works found in proprietary databases (e.g., Cochrane Database of Systemic Reviews, JSTOR primary sources, *Proquest Dissertations and Theses Abstracts and Index).
+See date element below for format details.

 For further details and reference examples, see APA's Database information in references or consult the guide directly (Section 9.30, pp. 296-297) and the appropriate reference example in Chapter 10.